SWAuk/website/README.md

 Joomla SWA AccessList plugin
 ==================

-This plugin uses a custom event **onJUserGetAuthorisedViewLevels**.
+This plugin uses a custom event **onJAccessGetAuthorisedViewLevels**.

 This plugin works along side com_swa to add access levels to users based on decisions made by the component.

 #### Adding the event

-The event must be added to the **getAuthorisedViewLevels::getAuthorisedViewLevels**.
+The event must be added to the **JAccess::getAuthorisedViewLevels**.

-To avoid recursion we must only load the 'swa' plugins ONCe here.
+To avoid recursion we must only load the 'swa' plugins Once here.

 Add the following code just before the return of the method: